ricoerian/envim/README.md

-# 🔐 Env Encryptor
+# 🔐 Env manager

-**env-encryptor** is a CLI tool for securely encrypting, decrypting, and managing `.env` files with cloud storage integration.
+**envim** is a CLI tool for securely encrypting, decrypting, and managing `.env` files with cloud storage integration.

 ## 📦 Installation
 To install this package globally, run:

 ```
-npm i env-encryptor
+npm i envim
 ```